Gyeongju, Oct 2022

 You can distinguish Korean architecture in an instant by watching out for these greenish decorative features.

 It’s difficult to kick off the writing of a highlighted location within a trip like Gyeongju, the same applied to my past posts for Meteora or Khiva.
 It requires a lot of information gathering, photos selection and reflection so as not to miss anything treasured from those impressive journeys.
-I bet that most of the readers don’t know where Gyeongju (경주) is, as the place is eclipsed by famous spots like Seoul or Jeju, and I’m proud of discovering such a wonderful gem for my collection case.
+I bet that most of the readers don’t know where Gyeongju (경주) is, as the place is eclipsed by famous spots like Seoul or Jeju, and I’m proud of having discovered such a wonderful gem for my collection case.

 Bus to Gyeongju